MULTIPRO CR – DESIGN PORFOLIO BY OSCAR BLANCO

 product LABELS

-Part of a branding Packageproduct Presentation, when it comes to wholesale and retail, is, after all, one of the main reasons why a customer comes to a Graphic Artist for applicable solutions.
+Part of a branding Package, product Presentation—whether for wholesale or retail—is one of the main reasons customers approach a Graphic Artist for solutions.

 P.S.
-If you ever wonder HOW MUCH you can charge for a FREELANCE project like this, make sure you check out my “Project Budget Calculator“, it might give you at least, a reference as to how to best calculate the value of your work.
+If you ever wonder HOW MUCH to charge for a FREELANCE project like this, check out my “Project Budget Calculator“.
+It can provide a helpful reference for pricing your work.

 Info